What is an independent contractor agreement?

 7. Put in a non-solicitation clause

 It happens.
 Sometimes the people you hire are so talented and have such a great rapport with your own clients that they develop a relationship independently of you.
-Talk to your counsel about including a non-solicitation clause in your independent contractor agreement to ensure that for whatever amount of time you indicate (commonly one to two years from the last day the person works for you), that independent contractor cannot independently solicit work from your clients.
+Talk to your counsel about whether it may be appropriate to include a non-solicitation clause in your independent contractor agreement to ensure that for whatever amount of time you indicate (commonly one to two years from the last day the person works for you), that independent contractor cannot independently solicit work from your clients.

 8. Indicate grounds for termination

 Businesses as well as independent contractors need an “out” from the agreement in case things aren’t working on either side.
 This is generally the right to terminate “for any reason, at any time.”
 Although it sounds harsh, it could be simply because the job fell through and you no longer have need for the worker.
-Or the contractor’s mother just fell ill and they can no longer perform the work as agreed.
+Or the contractor has a family emergency and they can no longer perform the work as agreed.
 Make sure to include the amount of advance notice agreed upon to terminate.

-You may also want to state how much you’re willing to pay if partial work has been completed and the contract is being terminated.
+You may also want to state how much you will pay if partial work has been completed and the contract is being terminated.
 One-half of the total, for example, may be reasonable, or a certain percentage of the total based on how far along the worker is in the project, may make sense.

 9. Determine how you’ll handle disputes